-CCR Activity CCR Fugitive Dust Control Measure Applicability and Appropriateness of Control Measure Condition CCR to be emplaced in the landfill before it is loaded into vehicles for transport to the landfill.
-Conditioning CCR increases moisture content of the CCR and minimizes the potential for CCR fugitive dust generation.
-Cover or enclose trucks used to transport CCR, as necessary.
-Covering or enclosing trucks transporting CCR minimizes the potential for CCR fugitive dust generation from the CCR transport trucks.
+CCR Activity CCR Fugitive Dust Control Measure Applicability and Appropriateness of Control Measure Condition CCR to be emplaced in the landfill before loading it into vehicles for transport to the landfill.
+Conditioning CCR increases moisture content of the CCR and minimizes the potential for CCR fugitive dust generation during CCR transport (and emplacement in the landfill).
 Condition CCR materials to be transported offsite before they are loaded into trucks, as necessary.
-Conditioning CCR increases moisture content of the CCR and minimizes the potential for CCR fugitive dust generation during CCR transport.
+Conditioning allows CCR to bind together and thus minimizes the potential for CCR fugitive dust generation while loading CCR into trucks and during transport.
+Cover or enclose trucks used to transport CCR material, as necessary.
+Covering or enclosing trucks transporting CCR on facility CCR haul roads minimizes the potential for CCR fugitive dust generation from the CCR transport trucks.
 Transportation of CCR at the facility Limit the speed of vehicles to no more than 15 mph on facility roads.
 Limiting the speed of vehicles traveling on facility roads minimizes the potential for CCR fugitive dust generation from the CCR transport trucks.
-Condition CCR haul roads with water or dust suppressant, as necessary.
-Watering CCR haul roads will minimize the potential for CCR fugitive dust generation in excessively dry or windy conditions.
 Sweep or rinse CCR off of the outside of the trucks transporting CCR, as necessary.
 Removing CCR present on the outside of the truck minimizes the potential for movement of the truck or wind to cause CCR fugitive dust to become airborne.
 Remove CCR, as necessary, deposited on facility road surfaces during transport.
 Removing CCR deposited on facility road surfaces as a result of transport minimizes the potential for CCR fugitive dust generation from vehicle traffic.
+Condition CCR haul roads with water or dust suppressant, as necessary.
+Watering CCR haul roads minimizes the potential for dust generation to occur as a result of CCR hauling traffic and heavy equipment use.
 Reduce or halt operations during high wind events, as necessary.
 Reducing or halting operations during high wind events minimizes the potential for CCR fugitive dust generation.